 How to Relieve Pneumonia Back Pain

-If your back pain is linked to pneumonia, proper treatment of the underlying infection is key to recovery.
+If your back pain is associated with pneumonia, proper treatment of the underlying infection is crucial for recovery.
 However, there are also ways to manage discomfort in the meantime.

 How to Relieve Pneumonia Back Pain